wso2-attic/asgardeo-auth-angular-sdk/README.md

 Asgardio's OIDC SDK for Angular allows Angular Applications to use OIDC or OAuth2 authentication in a simple and secure way.
 This SDK is built on top of [@asgardio/oidc-js](https://github.com/asgardio/asgardio-js-oidc-sdk).

-[@angular/router](https://angular.io/api/router) integaration of this SDK will help the developers to add identity management to their Angular Applications in a jiffy.
+Integaration with [@angular/router](https://angular.io/api/router) will help the developers to add identity management to their Angular Applications in a jiffy.

 ## Install